Hemispherectomy: History

-The first anatomical hemispherectomy was performed and described in 1928 by the American Walter Dandy.
+The first anatomical hemispherectomy was performed and described in 1928 by American neurosurgeon Walter Dandy.
 This was done as an attempt to treat glioma, a brain tumor, and hemiplegia.
 The first known anatomical hemispherectomy performed as a treatment for intractable epilepsy was in 1938 by Kenneth McKenzie, a Canadian neurosurgeon.
 This marked a significant shift from tumor surgery toward the treatment of severe epilepsy.

 In 1950, R.A.
 Krynauw in South Africa reported one of the earliest large case series in pediatric patients with infantile hemiplegia, demonstrating improvement in motor function, cognition, and seizure control.
 Despite these and other early successes, enthusiasm for the procedure declined by the late 1950s due to high rates of long-term complications such as superficial hemosiderosis, obstructive hydrocephalus, and progressive neurological decline.
 Oppenheimer and Griffith (1966) systematically described these adverse effects and highlighted the need for safer modifications.

 In response, Theodore Rasmussen and others pioneered the functional hemispherectomy, which reduced the amount of brain tissue removed while disconnecting the epileptogenic hemisphere.
 This approach aimed to maintain seizure control while minimizing complications.

 With advances in neuroimaging and perioperative monitoring, hemispherectomy regained prominence in the 1980s and 1990s, as outcomes became more predictable and patient selection improved.
 European surgeons, including Delalande and Villemure, further refined disconnective procedures such as peri-insular hemispherotomy and vertical parasagittal hemispherotomy, which have since been widely adopted at epilepsy centers worldwide.

-Over time, terminology has also evolved: while “functional hemispherectomy” was initially widely used, contemporary surgical literature increasingly favors the term “hemispherotomy” to describe modern disconnective approaches with minimal resection.
+Over time, terminology has also evolved: while "functional hemispherectomy" was initially widely used, contemporary surgical literature increasingly favors the term "hemispherotomy" to describe modern disconnective approaches with minimal resection.

 Today, hemispherotomy techniques are regarded as the contemporary standard, associated with improved safety profiles and long-term seizure freedom in carefully selected patients.